Harry Hayden: Career

-Born in Canada in 1882, Hayden was slight, greying at the temples and wore glasses, and the characters he played were often small-town store proprietors, hotel managers, city attorneys, bankers and minor bureaucrats, frequently officious or snooping.
+Hayden was born in Nova Scotia, Canada, on 8 November 1882.
+He is best known to modern audiences as middle-aged, greying at the temples, and wearing glasses, assaying small-town store proprietors, hotel managers, city attorneys, bankers and minor bureaucrats, often warm-hearted, but frequently officious or snooping.

+In the early 1920s Hayden was recruited from David Belasco's The Boomerang to perform in vaudeville.
+He and his company headed the bill with The Love Game in 1922.

 Hayden worked both onstage and in films, and with his wife, actress Lela Bliss, to whom he was married from 1924 until his death, he ran the Bliss-Hayden miniature theatre in Beverly Hills, whose alumni include Veronica Lake, Doris Day, Debbie Reynolds, and Marilyn Monroe.
-He directed one production on Broadway, a play called Thirsty Soil, which opened in February 1937.
+He staged and produced the Broadway play Thirsty Soil, which ran for 13 performances in February 1937.

 Hayden began appearing in films in 1936, when he was seen in Foolproof, a crime drama short, and worked consistently and steadily until 1954.
-At the peak of his career, in the late 1930s and early 1940s, a dozen or two films would be released every year in which Hayden appeared.
+At the peak of his career in the late 1930s and early 1940s, he appeared in a dozen or two films a year.
 Often his work went uncredited, but he was notable in Laurel and Hardy's Saps at Sea in 1940 as Mr. Sharp, the horn factory owner, and as Farley Granger's boss in 1951's O. Henry's Full House.
 In the 1940s, Hayden was part of Preston Sturges' unofficial "stock company" of character actors, appearing in six films written and directed by Sturges.

-Television also provided some opportunities for this ubiquitous actor.
 Hayden did a handful of episodic television shows from 1951 to 1955.
-In 1952, he played Stephen Wilson, the father of Margie's boyfriend in the episode "Vern's Chums", in "My Little Margie", he also had a recurring role as "Harry Johnson" on The Stu Erwin Show, also known as The Trouble With Father, although he was not credited for this when the show went to syndication.
+In 1952, he played Stephen Wilson, the father of Margie's boyfriend in the episode "Vern's Chums", in "My Little Margie", he also had a recurring role as "Harry Johnson" on The Stu Erwin Show, also known as The Trouble With Father, although he went uncredited when the show went to syndication.
 In 1954, he appeared in his final film, The Desperado.

+Personal life

-He died on 24 July 1955 in West Los Angeles, California, at the age of 72.
-He had one son with actress Lela Bliss, Harry Hayden.
+Hayden was married to actress Lela Bliss, and they had a son, Don Hayden.
+He died on 24 July 1955 in West Los Angeles, California, at the age of 71.